PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 ## Adding libraries with Mbed CLI

 For the device and Device Management to talk, you need the [Device Management Client library](https://cloud.mbed.com/docs/latest/mbed-cloud-client/index.html).
-This is a cross-platform library that runs on Mbed OS and Linux and that you can port to other RTOSes.
-This example uses an additional library built on top of Device Management Client: SimpleM2MClient.
-We created this library specifically to use Mbed OS 5, so you can expose variables and resources to the cloud.
+This is a cross-platform library that runs on Mbed OS and Linux and that you can port to other RTOSes to expose variables and resources to the cloud.

 These libraries are already in the project (see the `.lib` files in the project directory).